portlandrobotics/common_platform/docs/source/hardware.rst

 .. _hardware:

-Hardware Overview of the PARTS Romi Chassis Robot
+Hardware Overview of the PARTS- Common Robotics Platform
 =================================================

-This document provides a comprehensive overview of the hardware components of the PARTS Romi Chassis Robot.
+This document provides a comprehensive overview of the hardware components of the PARTS- Common Robotics Platform.
 It covers the details of the Romi Chassis, the custom carrier board, and any additional hardware used in the project.

 Introduction to the Hardware
 -----------------------------